codeigniter4/CodeIgniter4/user_guide_src/source/general/modules.rst

 Discovery and Composer
 ======================

-Packages that were installed via Composer will also be discovered by default.
-This only requires that the namespace that Composer knows about is a PSR-4 namespace.
-PSR-0 namespaces will not be detected.
+Packages installed via Composer using PSR-4 namespaces will also be discovered by default.
+PSR-0 namespaced packages will not be detected.

 If you do not want all of Composer's known directories to be scanned when locating files, you can turn this off by editing the ``$discoverInComposer`` variable in ``Config\Modules.php``::